sujalsahu620/idea_clan_assignment/Readme.md

 </li>
    <li>Express.js handles user authentication routes, ensuring secure storage of user credentials.
 </li>
-   <li>Passwords are securely hashed using bcrypt to protect user data.
+   <li>Passwords are Encrypted to protect user data.
 </li>
 <li>Users are by default logged in when they signup</li>
 </ul>

 <h2>Post Creation:</h2>
 <ul>
-  <li>Registered users can create posts, including text content and possibly media attachments.
+  <li>Registered users can create  text Posts .
 </li>
    <li>Upon creation, posts are stored in MongoDB, allowing for efficient retrieval and management.
 </li>
+  <li>Post can be deleted by the respective creator If they are logged in</li>
 </ul>

 <h2>Viewing Other Users' Posts:</h2>